Shotgun assembly of random graphs: Discussion and definitions

 In this section we give short descriptions of some of the main ideas in our proofs.
 We will use a very simple but powerful tool for reconstructing graphs, known as the `overlap method', which was introduced in the paper of Mossel and Ross \cite{mossel2017shotgun}.
 Intuitively, it seems reasonable that if the neighbourhoods of different vertices are very different from each other, then one might be able to identify vertices in the neighbourhoods of other vertices and reconstruct the graph.
 In $N_r(v)$ we can see the entire $(r-1)$-neighbourhood of the neighbours of $v$, so if all the $(r-1)$-neighbourhoods are unique, then we can identify the neighbours of $v$ from its $r$-neighbourhood.
 This leads to the following lemma.

 \begin{lemma}[{\cite[Lemma 2.4]{mossel2017shotgun}}] Suppose that a graph $G$ has unique $(r-1)$-neighbourhoods.
 Then it is reconstructible from its $r$-neighbourhoods. \end{lemma}

 We will use this lemma when we prove reconstructibility in the proofs of \Cref{thm:r=3}(iii) and \Cref{thm:r>3}(iii).
 However, proving the uniqueness of neighbourhoods is not always a simple task, especially for such a large range of $p$.
 Moreover, for large values of $r$, we will not have uniqueness of $(r-1)$-neighbourhoods for the entire range of $p$ we consider and we cannot apply the method as is.
-We will instead use the idea of the overlap method to handle high-degree vertices and then apply a different argument for low degree vertices.
+Instead, we will use the idea of the overlap method to handle high-degree vertices and then apply a different argument for low degree vertices.

-Reconstructibility below the first phase transition, that is reconstructibility when $p=o(n^{-\frac{2r+1}{2r}})$, will follow easily from the fact that all components are with high probability small enough to be guaranteed to be fully be contained in an $r$-neighbourhood.
+Reconstructibility below the first phase transition, that is reconstructibility when $p=o(n^{-\frac{2r+1}{2r}})$, will follow easily from the fact that all components are with high probability small enough to be fully contained in balls of radius $r$ and for us to recognise this.